rgsme/rgsme.github.io/_pages/impressum.md

 #### Data Storage

 All information collected through Panelbear is anonymized and stored in EU data centers.
-GitHub may also collect additional data such as IP addresses, browser type and version, pages visited and time spent on the website.
-GitHub has implemented appropriate technical and organizational measures to ensure the security of the data.
+The hosting service at FH OÖ may also collect additional data such as IP addresses, browser type and version, pages visited and time spent on the website.
+FH OÖ has implemented appropriate technical and organizational measures to ensure the security of the data.

 #### Changes to this Privacy Policy